fuzzdb-project/fuzzdb/README.md

   * various books, articles, blog posts, mailing list threads
   * patterns gleaned from other open source fuzzers and pentest tools

-FuzzDB is like an open source web application security scanner, without the scanner.
+FuzzDB is like an open source application security scanner, without the scanner.

 # How to Use fuzzdb #